 Bacteriophage (phage) are viruses that infect and parasitize bacteria.
 Phage reproduce by inserting their DNA into the DNA of a host bacterial cell.
 The phage DNA directs the production of progeny phage by the host bacterium.
 The new phage burst from the host cell, killing it, and then infecting more bacteria.
 There are many types of phage, many of which are capable of eradicating its bacterial host.
 Phage are abundant in the biosphere.
 Phage only attack bacteria, and have not been found to have adverse effects on humans or other animals.

 There are two types of phage: lytic or temperate.
 Only lytic phage are useful for developing therapeutic phage preparations.
 Lytic phage multiply inside the bacterial cell and release new phage, lysing and killing the host bacterial cell in the process.
-In contrast, temperate phage integrate their DNA into the host bacterial DNA creating a prophage, which can escape and integrate into the DNA of another bacterial cell.
-Such phage are not appropriate for use in therapy because they can transfer virulence and antibiotic resistance genes from one bacterium to another.
+In contrast, temperate phage integrate their DNA into the host

 Phage are considered as being safe for therapeutic use, with few if any side-effects having ever been reported.
 Pain was reported in one study, and was related to the rapid release of endotoxins as the phage lysed the bacteria, which is what happens also with antibiotic therapy.

 Bacteriophage were discovered over 90 years ago by French and English scientists.
 It was quickly realized that phage had the potential to kill bacteria that cause many infectious diseases in humans, as well as in plants and animals.
-An institute for the study and production of phage was founded in the mid-1930s in the Soviet Republic of Georgia and remains active today.
+An institute for the study and production of phage was founded in the mid1930s in the Soviet Republic of Georgia and remains active today.
 In the West, research in phage therapy has been limited, with nominal commercialization.
 Its use all but ceased in the 1940s, with the emergence of penicillin and other antibiotics.
+In recent years there has been renewed interest in phage therapy, primarily because of the growing resistance of many strains of bacteria to existing antibiotics.

+The international literature contains several hundred reports on phage therapy, with the majority of the publications coming from researchers in the former Soviet Union and Eastern European countries.
 The best studies are from the Institute of Immunology and Experimental Medicine of the Polish Academy of Sciences(Slopek S., et al., 1985₁, Slopek S., et al., 1987₂).
 Phage therapy was tested in 550 patients at 10 clinics in three cities.
 Major infecting agents included species of Staphylococcus, Pseudomonas, Escherichia, Klebsiella and Salmonella.
 Rates of success ranged from 75 to 100%.
 The success rate was about 94% for the 518 cases where antibiotic therapy was shown to be ineffective.

 Respiratory Infections: MRSA-incited Ventilator-Associated Pneumonia (MRSA-VAP)